thradams/cake/README.md

 > Note: Cake currently compiles and runs on macOS.
 However, Clang's system headers are not yet parsed correctly on macOS, so you may need to provide a few declarations manually while testing.

+If you encounter an error such as: fatal error: X11/Xft/Xft.h: No such file or directory

+Ubuntu / Debian:  `sudo apt install libx11-dev libxft-dev`
+Fedora: `sudo dnf install libX11-devel libXft-devel` Arch Linux: `sudo pacman -S libx11 libxft` openSUSE:`sudo zypper install libX11-devel libXft-devel`

+These headers are used by the IDE.

 ## Running tests

 Passing `test` argument on any platform will run a large set of tests.